Halina Rubinsztein-Dunlop: Early life

-Halina Rubinsztein (later Rubinsztein-Dunlop) was born in Poland.
+Halina Rubinsztein (later Rubinsztein-Dunlop) was born in Poland to a Jewish family.
 She emigrated to Sweden where she obtained her BSc and PhD degree from the University of Gothenburg.
 Rubinsztein-Dunlop was encouraged to be curious about the world by her mother, also a physicist.
 In an interview for SPIE, she credits her mother's guidance and enthusiasm for science: "she taught me to persist and to be inquisitive and to want to understand, and also - and I think this is what was important - she showed me that women can do it.
 It was infectious," She moved to Australia in 1989, shortly after her marriage to engineer Gordon Dunlop.

 Career

 Rubinsztein-Dunlop completed her PhD titled Atomic-beam magnetic resonance investigations of refractory elements and metastable states of lead at the University of Gothenburg in 1978.
 After moving to Australia in 1989, Rubinsztein-Dunlop joined the Department of Physics at the University of Queensland where she formed a research group studying laser physics.
 In 1995, she helped establish a Science in Action program that was used for outreach in educational programs for schools.

 Rubinsztein-Dunlop was appointed Professor of Physics in 2000.
-She held the role of Head of the Department of Physics as well as the Head of the School of Mathematics and Physics at the University of Queensland from 2006–2013.
+She held the role of Head of the Department of Physics as well as the Head of the School of Mathematics and Physics at the University of Queensland from 2006 to 2013.
 She is the Director of the Quantum Science Laboratory and leads one of the scientific programs of the Australian Research Council Centre of Excellence for Engineered Quantum Systems.
 In 2011 she was a guest editor for the Journal of Optics on a special issue about optical tweezers, published by the Institute of Physics.

 In 2016 Rubinsztein-Dunlop was made Fellow of the Australian Academy of Science.
 She was appointed an Officer of the Order of Australia (AO) in the Queen's 2018 Birthday Honours List for "distinguished service to laser physics and nano-optics as a researcher, mentor and academic, to the promotion of educational programs, and to women in science".

 During the 2018 international scientific conference SPIE, the Optical Trapping and Optical Micromanipulation XV programme held a special session honouring Halina Rubinsztein-Dunlop.

 An Australian Museum Eureka Prize was awarded to the University of Queensland Optical Physics in Neuroscience team, consisting of Rubinsztein-Dunlop alongside Ethan Scott and Itia Favre-Bulle for their study of the brain and how it detects gravity and motion.
 The full title of the award is the 2018 UNSW Eureka Prize for Excellence in Interdisciplinary Scientific Research.